rfgplk/micron.cpp/README.md

 Is *micron* entirely independent of the STL yet?

+Yes.

+Is *micron* entirely independent of libc yet?

-No. There are still a few specific headers needed to compile *micron* (although they will be removed - soon), these are:
+Not fully, there are a select few glibc specific headers still needed to fully compile micron.
-- \<initializer_list>